13 Nov 4 Exercises To Improve Foot Strength

 Claw toes, Hammer toes, and Hallux Valgus (bunions)

 Claw toes, Hammer toes, and Hallux Valgus are deformities of the foot that don’t necessarily come with symptoms.
-These deformities are caused by muscular imbalances in the foot, which usually happens over time due to ill-fitting shoes.
-These deformities can lead to unstable foot and local or global injuries over time.
+These deformities are typically caused by abnormal stress and movements as well as muscular imbalances in the foot, which usually happens over time due to ill-fitting shoes.
+These deformities can potentially lead to instabilities in the foot and local or global injuries over time.

 Check your feet: claw toes are characterized by an extended metatarsophalangeal joint, and flexed proximal and distal interphalangeal joints.
 A reason for this deformity could be due to a weakness in the extensor digitorum musculature and other surrounding intrinsic foot muscles.
 A study by Garth and Miller concluded that runners with shin splints may have overuse of the flexor digitorum longus muscle which is associated with mild claw toe deformity.